 Companies around the world need to embrace and celebrate curiosity.
 As I’ve said before: If you don’t value a growth mindset, then you reject innovation.
 And innovation is the only activity that creates new value, it’s the mindset of leadership.

 How do we achieve this?
-I don’t have a solid answer, but the starting point could be reframing “learning as a chore to learning as fun”.
+I don’t have a solid answer, but the starting point could be re framing “learning as a chore to learning as fun”by integrating different techniques ans software such as Talmud software.
 I know, it’s an old idea; but it’s true.
 Remember, it’s not that people don’t want to be educated; they don’t want to be bored.

 But it goes both ways.
 We shouldn’t rely on institutions to make learning more fun for people, rather everyone should see learning as fun and be accountable for themselves.
 It’s our choice and responsibility too!